knmnyn/cs4248-2020/_pages/projects.md

 feedback.
 After the project proposal, you will be assigned a contact TA that you can use as a resource for questions and advice.

-In Weeks 7-8, the staff will meet with all teams for a first, mandatory consultation.
+In Weeks 09-10, the staff will meet with all teams for a mandatory graded consultation.
 Your team will need to prepare a short presentation deck to present to the staff about the progress of your project.
-Based on your team’s interest and the staff’s opinion on your project, you may elect to present at 17th STePS.
-Teams that present at STePS will have a slightly different path and grading rubric for their project which involves additional consultation with staff and cumulates with a public presentation at STePS.

-Detailed grading rubrics for all phases of the project are provided as part of the project reporting templates provided in class, as well as through the accompanying project videos that are released on Week 1.
+Detailed grading rubrics for all phases of the project are provided as part of the project reporting templates provided in class, as well as through the accompanying project videos that are released on Week 01.
 The general grading metrics are as follows:

 * Originality